Facebook facebook Facebook twitter

 Image: @rojaprado

-Further up Loakan Road, along South Drive, used to stand the majestic Hyatt Terraces Hotel, now reduced to ruins after the devastating earthquake that hit Baguio back in 1990.
+Further up Loakan Road, along South Drive, used to stand the majestic Hyatt Terraces Hotel, now reduced to ruins after the devastating earthquake that hit Baguio back in 1990 and making this one of the most haunted places in Baguio.

-According to those who lived to tell the tale that it was the scariest place when the 7.8-magnitude earthquake hit at exactly 4:26 on July 16, the earth below the building split in half and all twelve stories of the hotel quickly collapsed.
+According to those who lived to tell the tale, it was the scariest place when the 7.8-magnitude earthquake hit at 4:26 on July 16; the earth below the building split in half, and all twelve hotel stories quickly collapsed.
 Ceilings caved in, instantly killing everyone underneath them.
-At least 500 people died, with many more trapped beneath the rubble and forced to wait for rescue, often to no avail.
+At least 500 people died in this Baguio haunted ruins, with many more trapped beneath the rubble and forced to wait for rescue, often to no avail.

-Today, the ruins of these haunted place in Baguio stand as a gated compound enclosing the remains of the structure, either out of safety or out of nostalgia.
-At night, when taxi drivers pass these scary place by the pedestrian lane across the make it a point to honk their horns as a sign of respect to those who perished; those who forget to do so, claim to see a mangled person crossing the road, as if still waiting to be saved.
+Today, this haunted in Baguio stand as a gated compound enclosing the structure’s remains, either out of safety or nostalgia.
+At night, when taxi drivers pass by in this haunted places in Baguio, they make sure to honk their horns as a sign of respect to those who perished; those who forget to do so claim to see a mangled person crossing the road as if still waiting to be saved.

 Tip: Bring your own flashlights or other light source.
 Since this haunted place is just a gated area and a decrepit fountain, it makes sense that it’s abandoned and unlit, so proceed at your own risk!

-How to get to Hyatt Terraces Hotel: via commute: From the city center, there are jeepneys bound for Mines View Park or Pacdal that passes by the Pacdal rotunda.
-Alight at this point and walk towards Park Road, then take a right towards South Drive, the Hyatt Hotel ruins should be at your left; via private car: From the city center, you can take Session Road and drive southbound towards Upper Session Road.
-At the rotunda, take the South Drive exit and drive straight, the Hyatt Hotel ruins should be at your right.
+How to get to Hyatt Terraces Hotel: via commute: From the city center, jeepneys are bound for Mines View Park or Pacdal that pass by the Pacdal rotunda.
+Alight at this point and walk towards Park Road, then take a right towards South Drive; the haunted places in Baguio should be to your left; via private car: From the city center, you can take Session Road and drive southbound towards Upper Session Road.
+Take the South Drive exit at the rotunda and go straight; the Hyatt Hotel ruins as haunted in Baguio should be at your right.

 3. Teacher’s Camp